 Every child is different.
 Some respond to several strategies, others respond to a few, while others may not respond to any strategies you try.
 If your child is significantly struggling with math or acquiring other academic skills, despite consistent practice and guidance, talk to your child’s school and/or doctor.
 They should be able to refer you to the appropriate professionals to determine what might be interfering with your child’s progress and what additional strategies might help.

 Thank you for visiting educationandbehavior.com.
 We provide free academic, behavioral, and social-emotional support for children.
-Browse our topics from the navigation bar above.
+Browse our topics from the menu button at the top left of the page!
 Follow us on Facebook!

 Please share with parents and educators!